Particular/docs.particular.net/servicecontrol/db-compaction.md

 * Stop the service from the action icons
 * Note the "DATA PATH" for the service(e.g. "C:\ProgramData\Particular\ServiceControl\Particular.ServiceControl\DB")   ![SCMU  instance data path](managementutil-instance-datapath.png 'width=500')

+> [!WARNING]
-WARNING: For the `esentutl` command line utility to work, the ServiceControl service must stop without any errors.
+> For the `esentutl` command line utility to work, the ServiceControl service must stop without any errors.

 ### Step 2: Back up the ServiceControl instance